Chriscross3234/chriscross3234.github.io/_posts/2015-2-18-Philosophy-Hume-EHU.md

 2. Contiguity - a location in our home city leads to other locations nearby
 3. Cause and Effect - thinking of a wound brings reflection of the pain

-SECTION IV: sceptical doubts concerning the operations of the understanding.
+## SECTION IV: sceptical doubts concerning the operations of the understanding.

+### Part One

 Two kinds of human reason:

 1. Relation of Ideas
 2. Matters of Fact

+*Relation of Ideas* are discoverable by thought without dependance on experience

+*Matters of Fact*

 ## SECTION IV: sceptical doubts concerning the operations of the understanding.
 ## SECTION V: sceptical solution of these doubts.
-## SECTION VI: of probability1.
+## SECTION VI: of probability.
 ## SECTION VII: of the idea of necessary connexion.
 ## SECTION VIII: of liberty and necessity.
 ## SECTION IX: of the reason of animals.